Afghanistan–Russia relations: Historical relations

-Czarist Russia
+Imperial era

-Czarist Russia first established diplomatic relations with Afghanistan in 1837, at a time of strained diplomatic relations between Great Britain and Russia, the "Great Game".
+The Russian Empire first established diplomatic relations with Afghanistan in 1837, at a time of strained diplomatic relations between Great Britain and Russia, the "Great Game".
 Imperial Russia desired a direct trading route with India.
 Initial contact with Afghanistan was viewed with suspicion by the British Empire, which suspected Russia of attempting to expand its territory into the Indian subcontinent.
 The Russian government opened diplomatic relations with Afghanistan.
 This, combined with their support of Iranian ruler Mohammad Shah Qajar's attempt to conquer Herat in 1838, resulted in the British invasion of Afghanistan during the First Anglo-Afghan War (1839–42).

 Throughout the 19th century Russia steadily advanced across Central Asia, conquering Tashkent in 1865, Samarkand and Kokand in 1868, and Khiva in 1873.
 Britain suggested Afghanistan as a buffer state, but following the June 1878 Congress of Berlin Russia sent a diplomatic mission to Kabul.
 Sher Ali Khan, the Amir of Afghanistan, attempted to keep the Russian envoys out, but they arrived in Kabul on 22 July 1878.
 On 14 August, the British demanded that Sher Ali accept a British mission as well.
 This incident resulted in the Second Anglo-Afghan War.

 The Panjdeh incident in 1885 was the next major event in the history of Afghan-Russian relations.
 Once again, the British-Russian rivalry boiled over after Russia seized several oases from Afghanistan.
 The British threatened war, but the nations made an agreement in 1887 establishing a buffer zone in Central Asia.
 In the Anglo-Russian Convention of 1907, the Russian Empire and British Empire divided up spheres of influence, with Russia agreeing to concede Afghanistan to the British side, in exchange for Central Asia and northern Iran.
 Afghanistan was neutral in World War I, despite the Niedermayer–Hentig Expedition by the Central Powers.

 The 1916 Central Asian Revolt led to the Basmachi movement, which received some support from the Afghan government.
 The Basmachi rebels used parts of Afghanistan as a safe haven until the Bolshevik Revolution of 1917, when Vladimir Lenin and other communist party leaders made efforts to gain support from the considerable Muslim population of their country.

 In the wake of World War I, the Bolsheviks were occupied with the Russian Civil War and other domestic issues, so Russia appeared less threatening than British imperialism.
 In 1919, war broke out for the third time in the Third Anglo-Afghan War with an Afghan invasion of British India.
 Soviet Russia indirectly supported Afghanistan after the war by becoming the first country to establish diplomatic relations with them in 1919, and recognizing their borders.
 Following renewed anti-British sentiment after the Anglo-Afghan War, a non-aggression pact between Afghanistan and the Soviet Union was formalized in 1921.
 The treaty provided for Afghan transit rights through the Soviet Union and formed the basis of friendly relations during the 1920s.
 Early Soviet assistance included financial aid, aircraft and attendant technical personnel, and telegraph operators.